1. Which agencies are eligible to participate in IPP?

 17. How do vendors enroll in IPP?

 Agencies prepare vendors for enrollment by notifying vendors the agency is implementing IPP.
 Then, the agency develops enrollment request lists using either the “Vendors to Enroll” report or the “No Match” report that identify all the vendors on the master file to enroll.
-Agencies contact these unenrolled vendors to identify a contact name and e-mail address for the initial IPP user (account administrator) at the vendor and to alert the vendor that IPP will send them enrollment e-mails.
+Agencies contact these unenrolled vendors to identify a contact name and email address for the initial IPP user (account administrator) at the vendor or download the active SAM record (for agencies that utilize SAM.GOV).
+Agencies should notify the vendor that IPP will send them enrollment emails.
 The agency submits the completed list to IPP enrollment services to manage enrollment.
-Many agency vendors may already be enrolled in IPP however.
+Many agency vendors may already be enrolled in IPP.

 18. Who manages the IPP enrollment process?